-Descriptions of the subjects of instruction and of the chemical equipment are given on pages 87 to 94 inclusive.
-For the language requirement in the chemical engineering and chemistry courses, see foot note (1), page 60.
+Descriptions of the subjects of instruction are given on pages 84 to 89 inclusive.
+For the language requirement in the chemical engineering and chemistry courses, see foot note (1), page 56.

 Bulletin No. 61, on Industrial Research in America as illustrated especially by Chemistry, may be had on application to the Recorder.